 You want to know everything so that you have the ability to make informed decisions and understand your options.
-I am so grateful that we have the ability to save a mother or baby through surgery, but avoiding it whenever possible should be the key.
-Too many mothers are ending up in the operating room for birth when it could be prevented.
+I am so grateful that we have the ability to save a mother and baby through surgery, but avoiding it whenever possible should be the key.
+Too many mothers are ending up in the operating room for birth when it could still be prevented.

 3 Most Common Reasons for an Emergency C-Section

 #1 Failure to Progress

 According to Evidence Based Birth, failing to progress is the #1 reason for an unplanned c-section today.
 There is this expectation of birth that you should dilate 1cm every hour and push for an hour and then be holding your baby.
 But the reality is so much different.
 Every woman’s labor is different.
 The baby and body work together to reach the point of bringing baby into the world.
 It can be fast and furious, or a slow, long journey taking a few days.
 If medication intervention is given (like and epidural) it can greatly slow the journey down.
 A first time mother may push for 2-3 hours on average.

 This timeframe is not reason for a c-section.
 The baby is not ‘too big’ after this timeframe.
 There can be extreme cases of poor positioning for the baby, but even that may be helped by moving the mother’s pushing position.
 However, a mother confined to her back on a bed may have trouble altering her position, especially with an epidural.
 But, slight changes can be made before opting for a c-section.

 The key is that labor should not be placed on a clock.
 That, and a mother should be able to trust in her body’s abilities.